cunnie/writings/ugly.md

 ## Ugly

-She was one of those talented but homely women who raged at the injustice--she was great, so why did she have such a hard time getting the men she wanted?
+She was one of those talented but homely women who raged at the injustice&mdash;she was great, so why did she have such a hard time getting the men she wanted?

 Any guy could have told her the reason, but that type of brutal honesty is rare past junior high school.
 Sure, that honesty is common when two men are talking between themselves about the girl, but rare when talking with the girl.